Facebook Pixel Code

 Why Is It More Difficult to Get Out of Debt When Only Paying the Minimum Payment?

-Getting out of debt is tough, this is especially the case when you're just paying the monthly minimum payment.
-For many it can feel like you're stuck in a never-ending cycle.
-Many people that carry credit card debt face this exact challenge.
-While making minimum payments might seem manageable, it actually ends up prolonging your debt.
-In this article, we'll explore why paying only the minimum makes it difficult to get out of debt and discuss strategies to overcome it.
+Getting out of debt can be tough.
+This is especially the case when you're only making the monthly minimum payment.
+For many consumers it can feel like you're treading water in a never-ending cycle.
+Many consumers that carry credit card debt face this exact challenge.
+If you're only making minimums, you're really not doing yourself any favors.
+In this article, we'll explore why paying only the minimum is likely the worst thing you can do to get out of debt and discuss strategies to overcome it.

-📊 "If a consumer had the average household credit card debt of $10,563 and made minimum payments of 3% of the balance, it could end taking 26 years to pay it off and cost more than $16,000 in interest."
+📊 "If a consumer has $10,563 in credit card debt and pays a minimum payment of 3% on the balance, it would end taking 26 years to completely pay off the balance and end up costing more than $16,000 in interest."
 Source

 Understanding Minimum Payments